AlexGKim/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Alex Kim is a scientist in the Physics Division at Lawrence Berkeley National Laboratory.
 His research interests include cosmology, astronomical transients, and statistics.
-He is a involved in a number of experiments, including the [Dark Energy Spectroscopic Instrument](https://www.desi.lbl.gov/) and the [LSST Dark Energy Science Collaboration](https://lsstdesc.org/).
+He is engagedin a number of experiments, including the [Dark Energy Spectroscopic Instrument](https://www.desi.lbl.gov/) and the [LSST Dark Energy Science Collaboration](https://lsstdesc.org/).